 1. User segmentation and flexible rewards

 Sadly, that’s something Airbnb continues to overlook, despite the fact that their customer-base is extremely varied.
-Whether you and your friends are happy-go-lucky couch-surfers or high-rolling c-suite expense accounters, you’re going to be offered the same referral proposition: £15 of credit when a friend makes a booking and £30 off for the friend.
-Now, that’s fine for some users - it’s often quite generous - but it’s bordering on insulting for others.
-If I refer a friendly neighbour megastar to spend a week at this super-swanky, £7,500 per night private chateau in the Loire Valley, then I’m going to expect a little more than pocket money for my trouble.
+Whether you and your friends are happy-go-lucky couch-surfers or high-rolling c-suite expense accounters, you’re going to be offered the same referral proposition: £15 of credit when a friend makes a booking and £25 off for the friend.
+Now, that’s fine for some users – it’s often quite generous – but it’s bordering on insulting for others.
+If I refer a friendly neighbour megastar to spend a week at the super-swanky, £7,500 per night private chateau in the Loire Valley pictured below, then I’m going to expect a little more than pocket money for my trouble.
 A free night for myself might be nice.
 Or at least the chance to enjoy a complimentary time-of-my-life via one of Airbnb’s fancy new experiences.

 The solution is simple.
-Actually, there are two - and, here at Buyapowa, different clients use one or both to make sure that every successful referral leaves both the referrer and their friend(s) feeling valued and keen to engage in the referral programme again.
-The first is segmentation, as used by clients including the mobile phone network, O2.
-If they have a customer who themselves tends to spend big, then they know there’s a good chance their friends will do, too - so they segment customers on high value tariffs and steer them towards a parallel referral programme where the rewards and incentives are greater, but so are the challenges.
+Actually, there are two – and, here at Buyapowa, different clients use one or both to make sure that every successful referral leaves both the referrer and their friend(s) feeling valued and keen to engage in the referral programme again.
+The first is segmentation, as used by clients including the mobile phone network, Vodafone.
+If they have a customer who themselves tends to spend big, then they know there’s a good chance their friends will do, too – so they segment customers on high-value tariffs and steer them towards a parallel referral programme where the rewards and incentives are greater, but so are the challenges.
 (Of course, spend isn’t the only factor when it comes to segmentation: gender, age, location and countless other details can massively influence the kind of referrals customers are likely to make.
 Which is why the platform you use absolutely needs to cater for each of those in umpteen different ways.)

 These are simple improvements that Airbnb could and should make to their programme.
 But, sadly, the huge investment they’ve made in building their programme from scratch – rather than leveraging an external platform which continually adds cutting-edge features – means that they’re highly unlikely to do so anytime soon.